loft conversion

 NOT USUALLY

-A rear dormer extension will usually be acceptable under GPDO (permitted development), and so not requiring planning permission.
+A rear dormer extension will usually be acceptable under GPDO (permitted development), and so not require planning permission.
 See the rules in the box below.
-However, if the dormer is on the principle elevation (i.e. fronts the road/path) it will need planning permission (see the box below for the rules).
-However, you should also check if your permitted development rights are restricted or have been removed (see below)*
+However, if the dormer is on the principal elevation (i.e. fronts a road/path) it will need planning permission.
+Also check if your permitted development rights are restricted or have been removed (see below)*

 dormer loft extension